 Part I - Multiple Choice

-Part I of the exam consists of 100-122 multiple choice, 2-4 short essay questions and fill in the blank questions.
-Our multiple choice format includes four potential answers per questions, and tests are computer scored upon completion.
+Part I of the exam consists of 100-122 multiple choice, 4-6 essay questions, and fill-in-the-blank questions.
+Our multiple-choice format includes four potential answers per question, and portions of the tests are computer scored upon completion.
+Essay questions are manually graded.
 You will be allowed two hours to complete Part I.

-The multiple choice section, will require a basic understanding of business practices, the ability to recognize furniture styles and periods, design processes fundamentals, Universal design, Green design, textiles, materials and professional ethics.
+The multiple-choice section will require an understanding of business practices, the ability to recognize furniture styles and periods, design processes fundamentals, universal design, green design, textiles, materials, and professional ethics.

-Exam location: Test will be taken from your personal computer.
+Exam location: The test is proctored online and taken from your computer.

 Part II - Practical Design Problem

-This section is for students who have not submitted a practical design problem in a course prior to this certification.
+This section is for students or practicing interior designers who have not submitted a practical design problem presentation through an approved course prior to this certification.

-Individuals taking our exam who have already completed a practical design problem floor plan while taking a course.
-In those cases, that project photo - along with the grade they received - can be submitted to satisfy the requirements of Part II of the certification exam.
-You must submit your graded practical portion of your course to qualify for certification.
+Individuals taking our exam who have already completed an approved practical design problem floor plan and presentation while taking a course, please submit course completion documents.
+In those cases, documents to support this can be submitted to satisfy the requirements of Part II of the certification exam.
+You must upload your graded practical portion from your prior course to satisfy Part II of the exam.

-Through completion of the design problem, individuals will show competency in basic drafting, elevation drawing, space planning, lighting plans and barrier-free design.
-Six hours are allowed for completion of Part II of the RIDQC Certification Exam.
+By completing the design problem, individuals will show competency in basic drafting, elevation drawing, space planning, lighting plans, and barrier-free design.
+Six hours are allowed to complete Part II of the RIDQC Certification Exam.